 Medical advice should also be sought early if you have concerns that the illness could be a more serious condition, such as meningococcal meningitis which is similar to flu in its early stages.

-- Washing your hands regularly and thoroughly or use an alcohol-based hand rub
+- Washing your hands regularly and thoroughly (with soap and warm water for at least 20 seconds and drying for 20 seconds) or use an alcohol-based hand rub

 - Avoiding touching your eyes, nose, and mouth